abdxxlah/Gmail_Replica/README.md

 Go to http://127.0.0.1:8000/ to view the application.

-### Note

-Just remember to send an email to an email address that already exists in the database.

 ### Copyright and License

-Copyright © 2022 Bob's Programming Academy.
+Copyright © 2022 Abdullah Muhammad.
 Code released under the MIT license.